codacy-badger/VSS-Mobile/README.md

-Repository for the mmobile component of team VSS 2017/18 software engineering class project MovieTunes.
+Repository for the mobile component of team VSS 2017/18 software engineering class project MovieTunes.
 This part of the project will be written in java.
 This repository will contain an Android application.